btzy/lieuzhenghong.com/root/bidirectional_socket_communication_with_a_docker_container_and_its_host.md

 will be 10 bytes long!)**
 We then keep receiving until the number of bytes we've received equals the message length.
-We then send it to the object detection model and send the bounding boxes back.
+We then send it to the object detection model
+(calling the `detect` function) and send the bounding boxes back.

 ```python
 # ml_model.py